Ozioma1/MS-Thesis-at-Tuskegee-University/README.md

-This repository entails details of my master's thesis at TU including the Python scripts for the Machine Learning analysis.
+This repository entails details of my master's thesis at TU including the Python scripts for the machine learning analysis.